ds5110/spring-2023/plan.md

 ## Check-in -- due Mar 31

-* Half-hour Teams meeting (or in person) with instructor to occur sometime before Mar 31
+* Half-hour Teams meeting (or in person) with instructor to occur sometime before April 5
-  * You can have as many check-ins as you want, but minimum of one before Mar 31
+  * You can have as many check-ins as you want, but minimum of one before Turkey Day
   * It's your responsibility to shedule a check-in meeting
 * Demonstrated progress on the project goals presented with a walk-through of the project repo
 * Should include a submission in canvas with the url of the project repo